Quantum Elastic Network Models and their Application to Graphene

 where $j \in \{0, \dots, N-1\}$ is the integer index of a carbon atom, $\ell \in \{0,\cdots,d-1\}$ with $d$ being the maximum sparsity of any node in the system, and $a(j ,\ell)$ is the index of the $\ell^{th}$ neighbor of node $j$.

 For graphene we exploit the material's bounded sparsity ($d=3$) and crystalline symmetry to replace memory-intensive QRAM lookups with an efficient algorithm.
 While graphene possess non-uniform sparsity at the boundaries, we construct the oracle to treat the lattice uniformly as a 3-regular graph.
-For boundary nodes, the third neighbor index generates a ``ghost'' coordinate which is subsequently flagged as invalid by a dummy detection circuit.
+For boundary nodes, the third neighbor index generates a ``ghost'' coordinate which is subsequently flagged as invalid.
 This sets the effective spring constant to zero.
 This padding strategy allows for easier arithmetic and detection of boundaries.

 We adopt a \emph{unit cell} framework to model the graphene lattice.
 A unit cell is a fundamental building block of a crystal, which consists of the smallest arrangement of atoms that when tiled in all directions, generates the entire lattice.
 This framework allows us to replace memory heavy $\mathsf{QRAM}$ lookups with basic quantum arithmetic.
 We are able to transform a non square lattice of nodes into a coordinate grid of unit cells, which are easier to reason about and index.
 Using this approach, we can map a global node index $j$ directly to the quantum coordinate registers $\ket{r}\ket{c}\ket{s}$, where the coordinate $(r,c)$ represents the coordinates of the unit cell in which the node is present, and $s$ identifies a specific node within that unit cell.
 The main idea then is to characterize neighbor shift vectors into memory which when added with the current node's coordinates gives the neighbors associated with the node.